 An anesthesiologist is a doctor who administers drugs to ease patients into unconsciousness before surgery or reduce pain for other medical procedures.

-The Bureau of Labor Statistics (BLS) lists anesthesiologist as the highest-paid occupation in its database of medical professionals.
-The Medical Group Management Association reports $453,687 as the average salary for anesthesiologists.
+The Bureau of Labor Statistics (BLS) lists anesthesiologists as the highest-paid occupation in its database of medical professionals.
+The Medscape’s Anesthesiologist Compensation Report states $391,000 as the average salary for a U.S. anesthesiologist.

 To pursue this career, you’ll have to complete four years at the undergraduate level following a pre-med course of study, then four more years of medical school.
 There are also several more years of residency, possibly followed by a fellowship for another year, according to the American Society of Anesthesiologists.